nataliecardot/100-days-of-code/r2-log.md

   ```

 * Every component must come from a component class, which is like a factory that creates components.
 To make a component class, use a base class from the React library: React.Component, which is a JavaScript class.
 To create your own component class, you subclass that React.Component base class.
 To do so, use the syntax `class YourComponentNameGoesHere extends React.Component {}`.
 * A component class is like a factory that builds components, which it builds by consulting a set of instructions, which must be provided between the curly braces in ES6 class syntax.
-The only required property to include is the render() method (the property's name is render, and its value is a function).
+The only required property to include is the `render()` method (the property's name is render, and its value is a function).
 The render method (referring to either the entire property or the function part alone) must contain a return statement.
 * To make a React component, you write a JSX element, giving it the same name as a component class.
 JSX elements can be either HTML-like or component instances; JSX uses capitalization to distinguish between the two, which is why you must use Pascal case for the component class name.
 Here's an example of an instance of a component class: `<MyComponentClass />`
 * Whenever you make a component (an instance if the component class), that component inherits all of the methods of its component class.
-MyComponentClass has the method MyComponentClass.render(); <MyComponentClass /> also has a method named render.
+MyComponentClass has the method `MyComponentClass.render()`; `<MyComponentClass />` also has a method named `render()`.
-* To call a component's render method, you pass that component as a first argument to ReactDOM.render():
+* To call a component's `render()` method, you pass that component as a first argument to `ReactDOM.render()`:

   ```javascript
   ReactDOM.render(